Are You Receiving Legal Threats from Mutual Collection Agency?

 • Threatening Criminal Charges: Indicating that failure to pay the debt could result in criminal prosecution, which is generally not applicable to civil debts.

-Threatening actions that a debt collector cannot legally take or does not intend to take violates the FDCPA.
+Federal law, particularly the Fair Debt Collection Practices Act (FDCPA), protects consumers from threatening actions that a debt collector cannot legally take or does not intend to take.
 For example, threatening to file criminal charges over a civil debt is both misleading and abusive.
 Similarly, implying that a processing company will take immediate action without due process is deceptive.

 Bad check restitution programs (BCRPs) were designed to allow individuals who wrote bad checks to avoid criminal prosecution by paying restitution and attending financial management courses.
 However, some private companies administering these programs have faced lawsuits for violating the FDCPA by: